Szara-ManOfHonor/CDDA-Mods/README.md

 # Links to other repository
 https://github.com/TheGoatGod/Goats-Mod-Compilation-redux
-Following my haitus, I used many of TheGoatGd's updates.
+Following my haitus, I used many of TheGoatGod's updates.
 The Goat also has a *lot* more mods in the pack, but few I've wanted to add to this pack.
 It is however useful for things like Ascension.
 Definitely give it a look.